 In the 1890’s, being a lineman was a treacherous occupation.
 Electicutions were not uncommon.
 It was this danger that led to the creation of the Electrical Wiremen and Linemen’s Union, No. 5221, in St. Louis in 1890.
 The following year, the National Brotherhood of Electrical Workers became one of the early national trade unions.
 Line work remained dangerous into the 1930’s and has really never become entirely safe.

-After graduating from Mount Pleasant High School at the age of seventeen in 1940, Dad took his father Bill’s advice and joined the Narragansett Electric Company.
+A half a century later, after graduating from Mount Pleasant High School at the age of seventeen in 1940, my Dad took his father Bill’s advice and joined the Narragansett Electric Company.
 His father told him that if he joined the company and the union he would always have a job and would thus be able to provide for his family.
 This advise came from a man who grew up poor and had a good job as a truck driver until he was struck down by a stroke in 1931.
 Bill McKenna was never able to fully work after that.
 He wanted more security for Dad.

 Dad worked for the Narragansett Electric Company until retiring at age sixty-five in 1988.
 And he did provide very well for his family.